 She has different-looking nipples.
 Something else that you might notice with your dog is that her nipples look different from what they normally do.
 If they start to significantly increase in size or if they appear to be a flush-pink color (which is usually because of the blood flow that has moved down to the nipple area), this is another reason to think that she might be carrying some puppies.

 She has a change in appetite.
 If you’ve ever been pregnant before (or your significant other has), one thing that you can probably attest to is the fact that a change in appetite happened.
 Either you ended up wanting to eat a lot less than usual or a whole lot more.
 Dogs tend to be creatures of habit and so if yours does not seem to show an interest in the food that you put out or she’s devouring it as soon as you pour it into her dish, her shift in appetite be also be a sign that she’s pregnant.

 She has behavioral changes.
 As a dog is preparing for the birth of her puppies, she tends to become a bit more reclusive and sometimes, even a bit irritable.
 If you have a dog who is usually pretty friendly but lately, that doesn’t seem to be the case, don’t ignore her behavioral changes.
-Instead, make an appointment for her to see her veterinarian so that they can use a Keebovet to conduct an ultrasound to confirm whether or not she is indeed pregnant.
+Instead, make an appointment for her to see her veterinarian so that they can use an ultrasound to confirm whether or not she is indeed pregnant.
 If the results are positive, your vet will then put her on a nutrition regimen and will provide you with the instructions that you need as you prepare for her birth.
 For more information on how to know if your dog is pregnant, consult with your veterinarian.